-Jack HalberstamProfessor of American Studies and Ethnicity, Gender Studies, and Comparative Literature
+Jack HalberstamProfessor of American Studies and Ethnicity, Gender Studies, Comparative Literature, and English

 Phone: (213) 740-4592